open-xchange/appsuite-middleware/documentation/mail_categories.md

 #### User categories
 In addition to the system categories the hoster is able to define user categories.
 User categories are very similar to system categories.
 In difference to the system categories they do not include any rules at the beginning and they can be renamed by the user.
-For this reason translations are also not available.
-It is also not possible to prevent deactivation of user categories.
+It is not possible to prevent deactivation of user categories.

 #### Customize categories